Shiko13/Shiko13/README.md

 # Hi there 👋

-## My name is Sergey and I'm a fullstack-developer
+## My name is Sergey and I'm a fullstack developer

 I have over 1 year of development experience (backend and frontend).